More About This Project

-The project will be divided into more than 30 sub-projects, sequentially implemented over a 3-year period.
-A 3 MW onsite pilot project has been successfully implemented to prove the concept.
-Electricity generated by the roof-top solar photovoltaic power will be sold to SLIA and the state grid.
+The project is divided into more than 30 sub-projects, sequentially implemented over a 4-year period.
+Electricity generated by the roof-top solar photovoltaic power is delivered to SLIA and the state grid.

-Other environmental and social aspects include the usage of toxic materials during the production of solar PV cells and the disposal of solar PV panels at the end of their productive life.
-These two concerns shall be addressed by PIA through usage of nontoxic materials and environmentally friendly disposal and recycling of solar PV modules at the end of their productive life.
-The project will not have resettlement issues as all solar panels will be installed on existing rooftops.
+Negative environmental aspects of solar PV panels, like usage of toxic materials during their production and disposal of panels at the end of their productive life, are addressed by the Implementing Agency through extensive usage of nontoxic materials and environmentally friendly disposal and recycling of solar PV modules.